psylink-me/psylink-web/content/get.md

 This entire project is open source, the raw materials cost only about 100€, so feel free to replicate it!

-There are [various prototypes](/prototypes) and each includes their schematics, bill of materials, and cost breakdowns.
-The [PsyLink Wiki](https://codeberg.org/psylink/psylink/wiki) contains tutorials on assembly and getting started with the software.
+There are [various prototypes](/prototypes) and each includes its own schematics, bill of materials, and cost breakdowns.
+The [PsyLink Wiki](https://codeberg.org/psylink/psylink/wiki) contains tutorials on how to assemble it and how to get started with the software.
 If you require anything that you can't find online, [please let us know](https://codeberg.org/psylink/psylink/issues).
-And please make sure to [tell us](/faq#contact) how it goes! :)
+Also, please make sure to [tell us how it goes!](/faq#contact) :)

 ## 2. Request a pre-assembled one